Wednesday, June 10

 PORT OF MONTRÉAL

-The Port of Montréal is a major diversified transshipment center operated by the Montréal Port Authority (MPA).
-Located 1,600 kms inland from the Atlantic coast, it provides fast access 110 million consumers in North America.
-Following 50 years of growth, the port moves 74 percent of Canada's trade and is at capacity.
-The MPA, with support of Canada Infrastructure Bank, plans to serve the growing demand with a new container terminal in Contrecoeur.
-Currently in the early stages of project development, the MPA will implement best practices in design, construction, finance, and operation. www.port-montreal.com
+The Port of Montréal is Canada’s second largest port and a major diversified transshipment center, operated by the Montréal Port Authority (MPA).
+Located 1,600 kms inland from the Atlantic coast, it is the only container port on the St-Laurence River, providing fast access 110 million consumers in North America and moving 74 percent of Canada's trade.
+The MPA, with support of Canada Infrastructure Bank, plans to serve the growing demand in container handling with a new container terminal in Contrecoeur.
+Currently in project development, this major project will implement best practices in stakeholder management, design, construction, finance, and operation. www.port-montreal.com

 Réseau express métropolitain (REM)—a new, 67 km integrated public transit network under construction in Greater Montréal—is the largest public transit project undertaken in Québec in the last fifty years.
 The fully automated electric light rail network will feature 26 stations and link downtown Montréal, universities, South Shore, West Island, North Shore, and Montréal Trudeau airport.
 CDPQ Infra’s innovative approach to this megaproject has resulted in a 6-year timeline from conception through first operation. http://rem.info